UNIWYLIMP/bank-fraud-prevention-system/README.md

-Here’s an updated GitHub description that includes specific security protocols used by the **Bank Fraud Prevention System** for fraud detection:

----

 # 🛡️ Bank Fraud Prevention System

 A standalone Python application that leverages advanced security protocols to detect and prevent financial crime.
 This system uses file-based tracking to analyze transactions and identify anomalies, making it ideal for environments without a full database infrastructure.
 The system supports protocols such as transaction limits, time and location checks, and amount anomaly detection to safeguard financial data.